nazrindaniell/GoTravel/README.md

 - `Apache`
 - `MySQL`

-### Create database
+### Create a database

 1. Open the browser and type `localhost/phpmyadmin`
 2. Create a new database and name it `gotravel`, and then click `CREATE` to create a database.
 3. `Navigate to SQL` and paste this [queries](https://github.com/nazrindaniell/GoTravel/files/14664669/gotravel.tables.txt)

 > [!IMPORTANT]
-> When naming the database, make sure it is `gotravel`, or if you want to use your preferred database name, you need to configure the `dbname` variable in the `/php/dbconnect.php` file to your database name in `localhost/phpmyadmin`.
+> When naming the database, make sure it is `gotravel`, or if you want to use your preferred database name, you need to configure the `dbname` variable in the `php/dbconnect.php` file to your database name in `localhost/phpmyadmin`.

 ```php
 <?php